The Investment Treaty Arbitration Review: The Comprehensive and Progressive Agreement for Trans-Pacific Partnership

 i Scope of investment protection

 Article 9.2 regulates the scope of the CPTPP Investment Chapter.
 To benefit from its protections, the threshold definitions of investor and covered investment must be satisfied, as well as the threshold for the CPTPP Investment Chapter's application ratione temporis.
-When it comes to the imposition of performance requirements (Article 9.10) or regulation in the public interest (Article 9.16), the CPTPP Investment Chapter applies to all investments inside member states, including non-CPTPP investments (e.g., those made by investors from non-parties) because in certain circumstances, partial or non-application of such measures could create competitive disadvantages for CPTPP investments.7
+When it comes to the imposition of performance requirements (Article 9.10) or regulation in the public interest (Article 9.16), the CPTPP Investment Chapter applies to all investments inside Member States, including non-CPTPP investments (e.g., those made by investors from non-parties).
+This is because, in certain circumstances, partial or non-application of such measures could create competitive disadvantages for CPTPP investments.11

 The rather broad notion of 'investor' is counterbalanced by CPTPP Member States reserving the right to deny the benefits of the CPTPP Investment Chapter to certain investors and their investments in either of the following two situations ('denial of benefits'):